DIY Full Length Shower Curtain

-1) Order your Fabric – I used THIS block print from Etsy- I bought 6 yards and had very minimal waste for my 8’ ceilings.
+I used THIS block print in an attractive floral design from Etsy- I bought 6 yards and had very minimal waste for my 8’ ceilings.
 Calculate the amount you need based on this formula:

 Length of final shower curtain + 16” x 2 (you need to sew two widths together).
 For my shower curtain I needed about 86” finished length, so I added 16” to get 102”, and multiplied by 2 is 204” or 5.7 Yards, so I ordered 6 yards.
 (Consider the pattern repeat if you have a pattern and want to match it up – if you have a wide pattern repeat like mine, add that amount to your calculation.
 For example, if it’s 12” pattern repeat add 12” to the length that you need, as you may have to waste as much as 12” when you are lining up the pattern).

-4) The fabric I bought was only about 42” wide, and most fabric will not be wide enough to make a shower curtain without piecing it together.
+The fabric I bought was only about 42” wide, and most fabric will not be wide enough to make a shower curtain without piecing it together.
 If your fabric has a pattern like mine did, line up the pattern before you cut the second panel.
 You will likely have a bit of waste.
-I lined up the pattern and cut the top off to match the first piece I did, and then measured and cut the second panel to 102”.
+The easiest way I found was to line up the pattern and cut the top off to match the first piece I did, and then measured and cut the second panel to 102”.

 At any rate, if you don’t have a pattern to match, you would just pin the two right sides together and sew on the backside, leaving a generous 5/8” or so seam allowance.
 (This means, leave at least 5/8” between the sewn seam and the raw fabric edges.)